-- (a) Undertaking contract management to ensure delivery in accordance with contractual requirements. - (b) Undertaking data collection to identify and analyse trends.
-The data collected will be used to inform regular lessons learned reviews and identify any improvement opportunities. - (c) Undertaking procurement strategy compliance checks to provide assurance that the requirements identified at development stage were carried through to the contract. - (d) Summarising the outcome of the monitoring in Transport Scotland's Annual Procurement Report, in compliance with section 21 of the Procurement Reform (Scotland) Act 2014.

-(ii) General policy on consulting and engaging with those affected by its procurements

-Consultation and engagement with key stakeholders affected by our procurement activity is embedded in our processes, both during project development and any subsequent procurement activity.
+- undertaking contract management to ensure delivery in accordance with contractual requirements - undertaking procurement strategy compliance checks to provide assurance that the requirements identified at development stage were carried through to the contract - summarising the outcome of the monitoring in Transport Scotland's Annual Procurement Report, in compliance with section 21 of the Procurement Reform (Scotland) Act 2014 - (ii) General policy on consulting and engaging with those affected by its procurements: - Consultation and engagement with key stakeholders affected by our procurement activity is embedded in our processes, both during project development and any subsequent procurement activity.
 This consultation can include public engagement, consultations with other statutory bodies (such as SEPA and NatureScot), consultation with suppliers at open days or market engagement events and meetings with specialist groups, such as the Civil Engineering Contractors Association and the Association for Consultancy and Engineering.
 The appropriate level of consultation and engagement for projects will be identified at the procurement development stage and feedback from the consultation will be reported in the procurement strategy.
-This provides assurance that an appropriate level of consultation has been undertaken to inform the decision making process.
+This provides assurance that an appropriate level of consultation has been undertaken to inform the decision making process

 - Information about the progress of major projects is supported by an appropriate approach to communication.
-This may include the use of the Agency's website, specific project websites and press releases to provide progress reports and other information of interest to the public about major projects throughout their lifecycle.
-Direct engagement with local communities is undertaken by using exhibitions, drop-in events and leaflet drops as appropriate during the project's lifecycle. - Transport Scotland advertises tender opportunities for lower level and those regulated under the Scottish Reform Act (2014) through the Public Contracts Scotland portal.
-Procurements valued at over EU thresholds are also advertised on Public Contracts Scotland and the Official Journal of the European Union (OJEU).
+This may include the use of the agency's website, specific project websites and press releases to provide progress reports and other information of interest to the public about major projects throughout their lifecycle.
+Engagement with local communities was undertaken using virtual exhibitions during the COVID-19 pandemic - Transport Scotland advertises tender opportunities for lower value procurements and those regulated under the Procurement Reform (Scotland) Act 2014 through the Public Contracts Scotland portal.
+Procurements valued at over UK thresholds are also advertised on the Find a Tender service

-- (a) Undertaking lessons learned reviews to identify any issues arising from the consultation. - (b) Undertaking compliance checks to review the level of consultation undertaken against that stated in the procurement strategy.

-(iii) General policy on the payment of a living wage to persons involved in producing, providing or constructing the subject matter of regulated procurements

-- Transport Scotland understands social issues such as equality, diversity and fair and ethical trading need to be considered, alongside economic issues. - Transport Scotland became an Accredited Living Wage employer in 2016 and considers payment of the Living Wage to be a significant indicator of an employer's (supplier) commitment to its workforce.
+- undertaking lessons learned reviews to identify any issues arising from the consultation - undertaking compliance checks to review the level of consultation undertaken against that stated in the procurement strategy - (iii) General policy on the payment of a living wage to persons involved in producing, providing or constructing the subject matter of regulated procurements: - Transport Scotland understands social issues such as equality, diversity and fair and ethical trading need to be considered, alongside economic issues - Transport Scotland became an Accredited Living Wage employer in 2016 and considers payment of the Living Wage to be a significant indicator of an employer's (supplier) commitment to its workforce.
 Transport Scotland is committed to promoting the payment of the Living Wage through our procurement activities in line with the Statutory Guidance published in October 2015.
-Transport Scotland encourages the same proactive approach from its contractors and sub-contractors by utilising scored and non-scored fair work practice award criteria within our Invitations to Tender in relevant contracts. - In line with the Statutory Guidance under the Procurement Reform (Scotland) Act 2014, Transport Scotland gives consideration to relevant and proportionate questions on fair work practices as part of the competition process for all regulated procurements.
-Consideration of the need to include a scored question on a supplier's approach to fair employment, including the Living Wage, are considered at procurement strategy stage depending on the nature of the procurement.
+Transport Scotland encourages the same proactive approach from its contractors and sub-contractors by utilising scored and non-scored fair work practice award criteria within our Invitations to Tender in relevant contracts - In line with the Statutory Guidance under the Procurement Reform (Scotland) Act 2014, and SPPN 3/2021 published by the Scottish Government in March 2021, Transport Scotland undertakes to include relevant and proportionate questions on Fair Work First as part of the competition process for all regulated procurements.
+Consideration of the need to include a scored question on a supplier's approach to fair employment, including the Living Wage, are considered at procurement strategy stage depending on the nature of the procurement